 In April 2018, the Danish trade union 3F and platform for cleaning services Hilfr signed the first collective agreement on platform work in Denmark.
 The agreement entered into force on 1 August 2018 and covers the so-called ‘Super Hilfrs’ (employee status).
+If a new worker on the platform does not choose to become a Super Hilfr when signing up in the platform, he or she will automatically become a Super Hilfr after 100 hours of work on the platform (unless he or she objects to it).
 Workers are paid at least DKR 141.2 per hour (€19) and an additional DKR 20 (€2.70) as ‘welfare supplement’.
 The latter must be set aside by the worker for sickness, retirement, holidays and similar.
 Furthermore, the agreement specifies there will be an information exchange between the platform and tax authorities.

 An assessment of the agreement of early 2020 finds a high level of work satisfaction among Super Hilfrs, including earnings and the security provided by the agreement.
 From the platform’s perspective, the agreement has improved its visibility and branding as a socially responsible actor.

 Meanwhile, 3F has been actively working with the Wolt Workers Group (WWG), a Copenhagen-based worker organisation, to protect food delivery platform riders in Denmark.
 Together with WWG, they have successfully negotiated with Wolt to introduce a pay rise and offer riders accident insurance from 2020, and supported Wolt couriers’ protest against Wolt’s recent change in the payment model which lowered the minimum pay for short deliveries and cancelled the weekend delivery bonus.
 Detailed information of the Wolt Workers Group can be found here.